krasznaa/BaseInfoSYCLCrash/README.md

 # BaseInfoSYCLCrash

-Demonstration for a code that clang++ can't handle when compiling SYCL code
+Demonstration for a code that clang\+\+ can't handle when compiling SYCL code.